 Shorter and perhaps easier to get through than its multivolume predecessor, Think and Grow Rich is as applicable today as it was when it was first released.
 The title's principles are founded on Hill's belief in the power of the mind, and his famous quotes, such as, "Whatever the mind can conceive and believe, it can achieve," have changed the way millions of people view their lives.
 When read in its entirety and its principles put into action, Think and Grow Rich not only helps people change their views on life, but also the way they behave and, ultimately, their reality.

 More than 30 million copies of Think and Grow Rich have been bought by business students, entrepreneurs and goal-setters around the world.
 When it was re-released in 2004, it rocketed once again to the top, holding a place on BusinessWeek's Best Seller list for paperback business books for more than 20 months.

 Think and Grow Rich is a timeless classic that should be read by everyone interested in improving their lives and reaching their goals.
-Read more about Napoleon Hill's life on SUCCESS.com.
+Read more about Napoleon Hill's life.